hasko/rr-elm/README.md

 ## TODO

+* Fix drawing of trains on arcs.
 * Prevent switch from switching while train is on it.
 * Highlight occupied tracks.
-* Separate train into individual cars and engine.
 * Multiple trains.
+* Implement braking and acceleration.
+* Implement engine power.